The Best Flowers for Bees To Plant In Your Gardens

 Bees and butterflies both flock to bee balm.
 The plants have many clusters of tiny flowers that are abundant with nectar.
 Honey bees are particularly drawn to bee balm, as are butterflies and hummingbirds.

-This perennial plant will come in a range of colors from purple, pink, red, and white.
-White bee balm looks particularly beautiful in an entirely white moonlit garden.
+This perennial plant will come in various colors, including purple, pink, red, and white.
+White bee balm looks particularly beautiful in an entirely white moonlight garden.

 • Hardiness – USDA Zone 3-9